ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 tools.
 Other packages use landmark-based approaches to image registration including SMART [@Jin:2022aa]---an R package for semi-automated landmark-based registration and segmentation of mouse brain based on WholeBrain [@Furth:2018aa].
-FriendlyClearMap [@Negwer:2022aa] uses the landmark-based registration functionality of Elastix [@Klein:2010aa].
+Relatedly, FriendlyClearMap [@Negwer:2022aa] and mBrainAligner [@Qu:2022aa] are both landmark-based approaches to mapping of the mouse brain.
+Whereas the former employs Elastix [@Klein:2010aa] functionality, the latter is based on developed methodology referred to as _coherent landmark mapping_.
 Finally, the widespread adoption of deep learning techniques has also influenced development in mouse brain imaging methodologies.
 For example, if tissue deformations are not considered problematic for a particular dataset, DeepSlice can be used to determine affine mappings [@Carey:2023aa] with the optimal computational efficiency associated with neural networks.

 ## The ANTsX Ecosystem for mouse brain mapping